inspire-eu-validation/data/interoperability-metadata/coordinate-reference-system.md

 Inspect the data set metadata whether metadata describing the coordinate reference system(s) have been created and published using the code property in [RS_Identifier](#rs).

-Verify that the value is a http URI and includes one of the values from table 2 in [TG_DS_TMPL](http://inspire.ec.europa.eu/id/ats/data/3.0rc3/interoperability-metadata/README#ref_TG_DS_TMPL).

 Example:

 ```